Taleqan Dam

 Taleqan Dam (also Talaqan Dam) is a hydroelectric dam in Iran with an installed electricity generating capability of 18 MW.
-It is situated in Qazvin Province. downstream of Alborz province and incorporates a pipe line to Hashtgerd.
+It is one of the five main water sources for the Tehran metropolitan. it is situated in Alborz Province. downstream of Alborz province and incorporates a pipe line to Hashtgerd.

 It was constructed between 2002 and 2006 on the Shahrud and Taleghan Rivers creating the Taleghan reservoir.

+The dam can hold 420 million cubic meters of water.